 To give a balanced and nuanced image to this debate, let’s dig into the pros of standardized testing, and then the cons of standardized testing.

-The debate around standardized tests is complex and nuanced, so let’s begin by exploring the pros of standardized testing and understanding what the benefits of standardized testing are to both students and schools.
+The debate around standardized tests is complex and nuanced with parties on both sides arguing the pros and cons of standardized testing for students and schools.
+Let’s begin by exploring the pros of standardized testing and understanding what the benefits of standardized testing are to both students and schools.

 1. Objective benchmark: Standardized tests provide schools with a consistent measure that can be compared across all students.
 This allows them to evaluate students from diverse educational systems and backgrounds on a common scale, helping to make the admissions process fairer and remove biases.
 This is particularly helpful when comparing students from different educational systems, particularly internationally.